MicrosoftDocs/PowerShell-Docs/reference/7.0/Microsoft.PowerShell.Core/Import-Module.md

   For information about the **CreateDefault2** method that creates newer-style sessions with core modules, see the [CreateDefault2 Method](/dotnet/api/system.management.automation.runspaces.initialsessionstate.createdefault2).

-- `Import-Module` cannot import PowerShell Core modules from another session.
-The PowerShell Core modules have names that begin with `Microsoft.PowerShell`.

-- In Windows PowerShell 2.0, some of the property values of the module object, such as the **ExportedCmdlets** and **NestedModules** property values, were not populated until the module was imported and were not available on the module object that the **PassThru** parameter returns.
-In Windows PowerShell 3.0, all module property values are populated.
+- In Windows PowerShell 2.0, some of the property values of the module object, such as the **ExportedCmdlets** and **NestedModules** property values, were not populated until the module was imported.

-- If you attempt to import a module that contains mixed-mode assemblies that aren't compatible with Windows PowerShell 3.0, `Import-Module` returns an error message like the following one.
+- If you attempt to import a module that contains mixed-mode assemblies that aren't compatible with Windows PowerShell 3.0+, `Import-Module` returns an error message like the following one.

   > Import-Module : Mixed mode assembly is built against version 'v2.0.50727' of the runtime and
   > cannot be loaded in the 4.0 runtime without additional configuration information.

-  This error occurs when a module that is designed for Windows PowerShell 2.0 contains at least one mixed-module assembly, that is, an assembly that includes both managed and non-managed code, such as C++ and C#.
+  This error occurs when a module that is designed for Windows PowerShell 2.0 contains at least one mixed-module assembly.
+A mixed-module assembly that includes both managed and non-managed code, such as C++ and C#.

   To import a module that contains mixed-mode assemblies, start Windows PowerShell 2.0 by using the following command, and then try the `Import-Module` command again.